With Community First Credit Union you may find solutions to help meet your savings goals.

 - Money market account.
 If you have at least $5,000 to put away, consider the Money Market account where your balances earn a competitive interest rate, as you enjoy complete access to it for no monthly fee.
 Once opened, there will be no minimum balance requirements and no limit to the number of transactions you can make through your account.

-What term deposits are offered by Community First?
+What term deposits does Community First have?

 Starting with a minimum of $5,000, Community First allows you to choose a term deposit in the range of three months to three years.
 Interest rates are tiered depending on what terms you choose, and can be paid into the account every 28 days, at the end of the term or at set periods throughout it.
 Keep in mind that with this type of account your money is locked into the terms you choose, and any early withdrawal could result in penalty fees and a loss in interest earned.Back to top